1. Introduction

 Intel refers to

-As "Carry-Less Multiplication Quadword" in its manual; see [Intel2]PCLMULQDQ -
+As "Carry-Less Multiplication Quadword" in its manual; see [Intel2].PCLMULQDQ -

 RISC-V refers to